Literature Analysis and Synthesis of Women of Color in Technology and Computing (LASOW)

 Impact

-This project informs areas for future research and helps to identify promising practices that others can implement.
-The project will result in a report to help inform those who are practitioners in STEM education, STEM employers, and STEM policy makers.
+This project informed areas for future research and helped to identify promising practices that others can implement.
+The project resulted in a report to help inform those who are practitioners in STEM education, STEM employers, and STEM policy makers.